sanctuarycomputer/style/README.md

 Instead, we use basic CSS classes that add just a single attribute or two.
 These are used like building blocks together in a div to quickly style and maintain the codebase.
-Make a small change to a class, and see that change propogate neatly throughout your app.
+Make a small change to a class, and see that change propagate neatly throughout your app.
 It's the Functional Programmer's approach to styling!

 ---